dret/webconcepts/concepts/http-header/Title.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Title"
 title:         "HTTP Header Field: Title"
+concept-name:  HTTP Header Field
+concept-value: Title
 description: "The title of the document.
 Not part of the document.
 Isomorphic with the <title> element in HTML."
 ---